Our Story

 -

 Maryville University's Center for Access and Achievement (CA2) partners with high-need school districts and nonprofits to prepare students for success in STEM fields through outreach programs across the St. Louis area.
-Led by Associate Professor Steve Coxon, PhD, CA2 offers initiatives such as the Maryville Science and Robotics Program, engaging over 2,000 PK-12 students annually in STEM education.
+Led by Professor Steve Coxon, PhD, and Associate Director Dr Dustin Nadler, CA2 offers initiatives such as the Maryville Science and Robotics Program, engaging over 2,000 PK-12 students annually in STEM education.
 In collaboration with the LEGO Foundation, CA2 developed MAP MATS: Playful Adventures in Math and Science, a set of activities using LEGO DUPLO and large floor mats, enhancing playful learning experiences for students.

 -